 69 News gets sneak peek at Lehigh Valley Hospital-Hazleton renovations

-69 News got a sneak peak Tuesday of the new $20 million addition and renovations at Lehigh Valley Hospital-Hazleton.
+HAZLETON, Pa. - 69 News got a sneak peak Tuesday of the new $20 million addition and renovations at Lehigh Valley Hospital - Hazleton.

 Phase two of the ER renovations will begin Wednesday and close a majority of the existing ER facility.